genicsblog/genicsblog.com/_posts/gouravkhunger/2022-04-24-pagination-in-android-room-database-using-the-paging-3-library.md

 This is a basic layout - we use `LinearLayout` to make things easier as we don't need a complex UI for this demo anyways.

 We add a full screen `RecyclerView` to the layout.
-The grid manager is set to `LinearLayoutManager` to stack the recyclerview items in a linear direction (in our case vertical).
+The grid manager is set to `LinearLayoutManager` to stack the RecyclerView items in a linear direction (in our case, vertical).

 ###  **`item.xml`**

-We need to generate a new layout that serves as a container for the recycler view items.
+We need to generate a new layout that serves as a container for the RecyclerView items.
 Make a minimal `item.xml` layout which just shows a text view.
 Again, use `LinearLayout` as it doesn't need to be complex.
-Don't make the LinearLayout full screen as that can cause lot of whitespace.
+Don't make the LinearLayout full screen as that can cause a lot of whitespace.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>